quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus_subset.markdown

 require(quanteda)
 ```

-`corpus_subset()` allow you to select documents in a corpus based on document-level variables .
+`corpus_subset()` allows you to select documents in a corpus based on document-level variables.

 ```r